tldr-pages/tldr/contributing-guides/style-guide.md

 2. People who prefer to use English words as-is to describe technical terms: `download` for `download`, `debugging` for `debugging`, and `reboot` for `reboot`.

-The segmentation of these audiences is clearly noted on [Firefox Public Data Report](https://data.firefox.com/dashboard/usage-behavior):
+The segmentation of these audiences is noted on [Firefox Public Data Report](https://data.firefox.com/dashboard/usage-behavior):

 > For most countries in the top 10, the majority (>90%) of users have their language set to the local language, **with a notable exception in Indonesia, which has about 80% English (US) and 20% Indonesian.**